Cue Properties

 Exclusive Cue: Making a cue 'exclusive' makes sure your operator does not accidentally start another audio or video/image cue while this one is still playing.
 It is really just that - a way of reducing unintentional cue starts.
 If an exclusive cue is running then the 'Go' button is disabled if the cue displayed on the 'Go' button is or contains an audio or video/image cue.
 When the exclusive cue completes, the 'Go' button is then enabled if applicable.

-Tip: If you want the option to override the Exclusive Cue property, ie if you want the option to be able to activate the 'Go' button even if an exclusive cue is playing, then the Ctrl (Control) key may be used for this purpose provided you have set the option 'Ctrl' overrides exclusive cue for 'Go' methods.
-This option is on the Shortcuts node of Options and Settings.
-See Options and Settings - Shortcuts for details.
+Tip 1: If you want the option to override the Exclusive Cue property, ie if you want the option to be able to activate the 'Go' button even if an exclusive cue is playing, then the Ctrl (Control) key may be used for this purpose provided you have set the option 'Ctrl' overrides exclusive cue for 'Go' methods.

-Hotkey cues may be started while an exclusive cue is playing, but in keeping with the goal of the 'exclusive cue' property being a way to reduce unintentional cue starts, if a Hotkey cue itself is marked as 'exclusive' then this means that the Hotkey cue may not be re-started while it is playing.
+Tip 2: Hotkey cues may be started while an exclusive cue is playing, but in keeping with the goal of the 'exclusive cue' property being a way to reduce unintentional cue starts, if a Hotkey cue itself is marked as 'exclusive' then this means that the Hotkey cue may not be re-started while it is playing.
 So if the operator accidentally presses the hotkey twice instead of once then the second press will be ignored if the cue has the 'exclusive cue' property set.
+HOWEVER, this needs the Hotkeys override exclusive cues option to be set.

 Warn Before End: This checkbox is only displayed if in your Production Properties you have nominated a Give Visual Warning... time.
 This checkbox enables you to turn on or off the visual warning for this cue.
 The default setting is 'on'.
 For more information, see Production Properties - Run Time Settings.